Caliche: Chilean caliche

 In the Atacama Desert in northern Chile, vast deposits of a mixture, also referred to as caliche, are composed of gypsum, sodium chloride and other salts, and sand, associated to salitre ("Chile saltpeter").
 Salitre, in turn, is a composite of sodium nitrate (NaNO3) and potassium nitrate (KNO3).
 Salitre was an important source of export revenue for Chile until World War I, when Europe began to produce both nitrates industrially in large quantities.

 The deposits contain an average of 7.5% sodium nitrate, as well as sodium sulfate (18.87%), sodium chloride (4.8%), and smaller amounts of potassium, calcium, magnesium, borate, iodine, and perchlorate.
 About two-thirds of the deposits are insoluble gangue minerals.
 The caliche beds are from 2 cm to several meters thick in alluvial deposits, where the soluble minerals form a cement in unconsolidated regolith.
 Nitrate-bearing caliche is also found impregnating bedrock to form bedrock deposits.

+Caliche is the main iodine ore in Chile and the country is the world's prime producer of this element in addition to hosting over half of the worlds reserves of iodine.
+SQM is Chile's main iodine producer.
+Iodine at SQM is extracted from caliche ore but requires also sulphur, ammonium nitrate, sulfuric acid, kerosene, water, electricity and fossil fuel, mainly diesel.

 Caliche and agriculture

-Problems caused by caliche

-Caliche beds can cause problems for agriculture.
-First, an impermeable caliche layer prevents water from draining properly, which can keep roots from getting enough oxygen.
-Salts can also build up in the soil due to the lack of drainage.
-Both of these situations are detrimental to plant growth.
-Second, the impermeable nature of caliche beds prevents plant roots from penetrating the bed, which limits the supply of nutrients, water, and space so they cannot develop normally.
-Third, caliche beds can also cause the surrounding soil to be basic.
-The basic soil, along with calcium carbonate from the caliche, can prevent plants from getting enough nutrients, especially iron.
+Agriculture may not be compatible with caliche.
+First, an impermeable caliche layer prevents water from draining properly, which can keep roots from getting enough oxygen, and potentially cause salts to build up in the soil and turn it basic.
+Basic soil, along with calcium carbonate from the caliche, can prevent plants from getting enough nutrients, especially iron.
 An iron deficiency makes the youngest leaves turn yellow.
-Soil saturation above the caliche bed can make the condition worse.
-Its hardness can also make digging for projects such as canals more difficult.
+Soil saturation above the caliche bed during wet spells can make the condition worse.
+Second, the impermeable nature of caliche beds impairs plant roots, limiting access to nutrients, water, and sound anchorage.
+Third, caliche's hardness can also make digging for irrigation projects such as canals more difficult.